taddison/garage-wiki/how-to/updating-babel-eslint-to-babel-eslint-parser-for-react-apps.md

 +  },
 ```

 And now if we run eslint again?
-An error around React, which helpfully tells us how to fix the issue:
+An error parsing React code (specifically jsx), which helpfully tells us how to fix the issue:

 ```
  18:4  error  Parsing error: C:\temp\site-test\src\templates\blog-post.js: Support for the experimental syntax 'jsx' isn't currently enabled (18:5):